 Just like the leaf blower, the rake is a handy tool to have around the garden once the leaves start to fall and ruin the appearance of your lawn.

 Power rakes, on the other hand, can also help make dethatching easier, which makes it worth the investment.

-Other tools that you might need for lawn maintenance includes a pair of gloves, a chainsaw, wheelbarrow, hand trowel, a pair of shears, a string trimmer, spreaders, and sprayers.
+Other tools that you might need for lawn maintenance include a pair of gloves, a chainsaw, a wheelbarrow, a hand trowel, a pair of shears, a string trimmer, spreaders, and sprayers.

 However, the tools you decide on including in your garden is mainly going to depend on your requirements.